Edge for Private Cloud v. 4.16.09

 > keytool -importkeystore -srckeystore keystore.pkcs12 -srcstoretype pkcs12 -destkeystore keystore.jks -deststoretype jks

 You are prompted to enter the new password for the JKS file, and the existing password for the PKCS12 file.
+Make sure you use the same password for the JKS file as you used for the PKCS12 file.

 > keytool -importkeystore -srckeystore keystore.pkcs12 -srcstoretype pkcs12 -destkeystore keystore.jks -deststoretype jks -alias devtest